Are you wondering what the difference is between Moksha yoga and Bikram yoga? Find out more by reading below.

 The main difference between Moksha and Bikram is that, with the guidance of his guru Bishnu Gosh, Bikram created his 26-posture-series in a specific order based on his research with scientists at the Tokyo University Hospital formulated to maximize yoga’s ability to regenerate tissue and cure chronic ailments.

-So if you are going to try “hot yoga” why not practice where it all started and try the real thing at Bikram Yoga TMR!
+So if you are going to try “hot yoga” why not practice where it all started and try the real thing at Jazz Yoga School!

 See you in the hot room.